 Any family who thinks they may not be able to pay for the entire trip is eligible to apply.
 However, keep in mind that the more families who apply, the less money each family may get, so if at all possible, save the scholarships for those families who truly need it.
 Usually the maximum has been $500 per family.

 An application will be available for all families who would like one.
-To be eligible, you must turn it into the office by the due date on the application.
+To be eligible, you must fill out the online application letter and submit one adult reference using the forms on the travel website by the due date on the application.

 For parents who have already sent a child on this trip, please read this carefully, as this process has changed.
-Make all payments to Language & Friendship (except the initial payment).
+Make all payments to Language & Friendship online.
 (See How do I register my child?)
 This may be done by check mailed in or with a credit card using a link on your account page with L&F.

 A ratio of approximately 1:8 to 1:10.

 All chaperones are staff members.
 Those interested in going submit a request based on availability.
 A committee including the Principal and the trip leader determines who should go based on the group of students going.

 No. It takes away from the experience for the child, and the host family feels obligated to feed and “host” the parents.